A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Numerical simulations

 Given i.i.d.\ samples $\{X_{i}\}_{i=1}^{n}$ from $Q$ consider the $U$-statistic

 which is an unbiased estimator of \eqref{eq:vec_double_int}, where $h_{v}$ is the Stein kernel formed using the vectorised Stein operator.
-From standard $U$-statistic theory \citep{Serfling1980}, assuming the limiting distributions under the null and alternative can be derived but are hard to simulate from.
+From standard $U$-statistic theory \citep{Serfling1980}, assuming $\bbE_{Q}[h_{v}(X,X')^{2}]<\infty$ the limiting distributions under the null and alternative can be derived, but are hard to simulate from.
 To alleviate this it is standard to use a bootstrap procedure \citep{Liu2016}

 where $w_{1},\ldots,w_{n}\sim \text{Multi}(n;1/n,\ldots,1/n)$.
 Then, after generating multiple bootstrap samples, the user will reject the null hypothesis if the test statistic \eqref{eq:U_stat} falls outside a certain percentile of the empirical histogram of the bootstrap samples, otherwise the null hypothesis is not rejected.
-Under the assumptions outlined above to ensure that KSD is positive when $Q\neq P$, the limiting distributions imply that the test is consistent in the sense that when $Q\neq P$ the power converges to one in the limit of more data \citep[Proposition 4.2]{Liu2016}.
+Under the assumptions outlined above which ensure KSD is positive when $Q\neq P$, the limiting distributions imply that the test is consistent in the sense that when $Q\neq P$ the power converges to one in the limit of more data \citep[Proposition 4.2]{Liu2016}.
+This logic applies in the present potentially infinite dimensional case since $U$-statistic theory only examines the randomness of $h_{v}$ evaluated on the samples, which is a real-valued random variable, and is agnostic of the space the samples themselves lie in \cite{Huskova1993}.
+Additionally, the result holds in the limit of number of data points and number of bootstrap repetitions therefore the nominal size of the tests, set below at $5\%$ will not necessarily be observed exactly.

-\subsection{Synthetic Data Goodness-of-Fit Experiments}
+The computational cost of this test is $O(n^{2}BH)$ where $n$ is the number of data points, $B$ is the number of bootstrap repetitions and $H$ is the cost of evaluating $h_{v}$ on any pair of points.
+This final cost $H$ will depend on the kernel being used and which numerical methods are used to calculate functional norm terms.
+For example, if $\calX = L^{2}([0,1])$ then inner products for this space will need to be calculated and different quadrature methods have different costs.
+A version of the KSD test which has linear cost in $n$ has been investigated by \citet{Wittawat2017}.

+While there exists multiple two-sample functional testing frameworks, see for example \citet{Wynne2022} and references therein, as far as the authors are aware, there does not currently exist one-sample goodness-of-fit tests for non-Gaussian Gibbs measures as studied in this paper.
+This is a great strength of KSD since non-Gaussian Gibbs measures on functional spaces are often hard to sample from.
+Therefore, if one only had a two-sample goodness-of-fit test then one would have to perform this difficult sampling problem to be able to perform the test, which could make the overall testing process infeasible.
+To make comparison to existing methods which cannot be applied in the one-sample Gibbs case we first investigate the Gaussian case.
+After this a non-Gaussian Gibbs measure case is investigated, for which the methods used in the Gaussian case are not applicable.
+In this case only the performance of KSD is investigated.

+\subsection{Synthetic data goodness-of-fit experiments}

 The SE-$\gamma^{-1}T$ kernel $k_{\text{SE}}(x,y) = e^{-\frac{1}{2\gamma^{2}}\norm{Tx-Ty}_{\calX}^{2}}$ and IMQ-$\gamma^{-1}T$ kernel $k_{\text{IMQ}}(x,y) = (\gamma^{-2}\norm{Tx-Ty}_{\calX}^{2}+1)^{-1/2}$ are used with $\gamma\in\bbR$ chosen via the median-heuristic.
 This means $\gamma = \text{Med}\{\norm{TX_{i}-TX_{j}}_{\calX}, 1\leq i\neq j\leq n\}$ where $\{X_{i}\}_{i=1}^{n}$ are the i.i.d.\ samples from the unknown measure $Q$.
 This is a commonly used heuristic in kernel-based statistical methods.